jlf599/JetstreamAPITutorial/README.md

 openstack server add volume ${OS_USERNAME}-api-U-1 ${OS_USERNAME}-10GVolume
 ```

-Let's ssh in and get the volume working (if you're not still logged in via another window):
+Let's ssh in and get the volume working (if you're not still logged in via the other window):

 ```
 ssh -i ${OS_USERNAME}-api-key centos@<your.ip.number.here> *or*